Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 #Duda: Reexplain this
 + It can also send its own data.
 Only this echo will allways be done

-## Round Trip Time(RTT):
-+ Associate a timer to the **oldest package being sent** (without a recieved ack)

-It is better to set a **longer RTT** because then we’ll only be waiting longer for packets that get lost or corrupted.
-This is why we **wont try to get an exact value for the RTT but we’ll try to macke overestimate**

-### Estimation of the RTT:
-Eestimating based on the last sent package is a really bad idea because the **variabilty between packages is huge.** A best estimation will be:
-$$
-EstimatedRTT = (1-\alpha) \cdot EstimatedRTT + \alpha \cdot SampleRTT
-$$
-+ This formula makes it so the weight of one particular sample **decreases exponentialy over time**.
-+ We compute the average of the last n samples with a decreasing weight for each previous sample.
-+ The changes in alpha give out how much weight we give to previous samples. $\alpha = 0.125$ → Typical value

-**Problem:** However the estimation of the RTT is a bad value to use as actual RTT **because we are not overshooting**.

-**Solution:** Create the overshoot with a security margin using the **variance(deviation)** of the estimated value.
-$$
-DevRTT = (1-\beta)\cdot DevRTT + \beta|SampleRTT - EstimatedRTT|
-$$
-### Timeout interval:
-Using what we have just explained about RTT, we use that data to compute the timout intervals for timers sending the oldest package:

-Finally, the gloval timeout interval will be:
-$$
-\boxed{TimeoutInterval = EstimatedRTT + 4\cdot DevRTT}
-$$

-## Fast retransmit:
-Right now the protocol reacts with a large waiting time (4 times the deviation).
-If we send 4 packages and the second one is lost, then the reaction to send the again the second package wont arrive until we have recieved the acks for all 4 packages (or not).

-We would like to ackt in one RTT time.
-In order to do so we’ll **tolerate up to three duplicate acks**.

-+ Once we have recieved **more than three duplicated ack** we’ll assume that it is a loss package and retransmit right away.

 ***

 [^1]: [[1728027800 - Network congestion|Congestion control]]